JamesKruik/document-qa-system/README.md

 ## 📝 Example Questions

-- "What is the Wi-Fi password for the Calumino hotspot?"
 - "How do I configure the device settings?"
 - "What are the technical specifications?"
 - "What troubleshooting steps are available?"